moharamfatema/connect-4-python/ReadMe.md

     stores( key: value) pairs.
     Unique keys for each explored state being what the board looks like and whose turn it is represented as a ``string``.
     Values: The minimax function return value.
-    The explored dict is cleared at the beggining of each turn.
+    The explored dict is cleared at the beginning of each turn.

 - Tree : from the `treelib` package.
-Each node in the tree is a `Node` class storing the heuristic/score value of the minimax node, and a unigue tree ID that stores the unique key used in the explored dict, in addition to an indicator to whether the node is a duplicate (similar to one of it's cousins). see [documentation](https://treelib.readthedocs.io/en/latest/).
+Each node in the tree is a `Node` class storing the heuristic/score value of the minimax node, and a unique tree ID that stores the unique key used in the explored dict, in addition to an indicator to whether the node is a duplicate (similar to one of it's cousins). see [documentation](https://treelib.readthedocs.io/en/latest/).

 - grid : The score and heuristic calculations, and the `Game` class use a representation of the board as a **2D `numpy` array of Bytes**.
 The single byte stores an `ascii` value of what the state sees as a string.